aymericbeaumet/talk-nodejs-paris-node-rust-neon/readme.md

 # Node.js Paris talk (2019-04-10)

-## Why and how connect Rust code to your Node.jds project ?
+## Why and how connect Rust code to your Node.js project ?

 ## Quick links